davidfrantz/force/docs/source/howto/tsi.rst

 In FORCE, a couple of interpolation methods are implemented.

-Most often, we use ensembles of Radial Basis Function (RBF) convolution filters (see this paper [here](https://www.sciencedirect.com/science/article/pii/S0303243416301003)).
+Most often, we use ensembles of Radial Basis Function (RBF) convolution filters (see `this paper <https://www.sciencedirect.com/science/article/pii/S0303243416301003>`_).
 As this is a convolution filter, no fitting is involved (as e.g. compared to splines or Savitzky-Golay filters), thus the method is really fast, while keeping a good balance between retaining detail and smoothing.

 The method is basically a moving average filter on steroids.